hraberg/mimir/README.md

 See [`mimir.test.parse`](https://github.com/hraberg/mimir/blob/master/test/mimir/test/parse.clj) for examples (but an absolute lack of proper tests).
 Many things doesn't work properly yet, and the theoretical foundations are shaky to say the least.
 It doesn't support left-recursion - and a few things are broken.
 I'm currently backing off to read a few papers, so the references list will hopefully be updated in a few days, once I understand more about what I don't understand.

-The idea is to eventually fold this together with Mímir's normal matcher so rules can descend into strings as well, [OMeta](http://tinlizzie.org/ometa/) style.
+The idea is to eventually fold this together with Mímir's normal matcher so rules can descend into strings as well, inspired by [OMeta](http://tinlizzie.org/ometa/).

 ```clojure
 (def right-recursive                   ;; Note: right associative.